 Make sure you do not move the scanner at all during the scanning operation.

 Although stitching performance is usually excellent, especially with photos, Flip-Pal EasyStitch does have limitations on what it can do.
 However we continue to make improvements to the way Flip-Pal EasyStitch handles more difficult originals.
 Please make sure that the software on your SD card contains the latest version by checking the Help tab for updates.
-It is available on the Downloads tab of the Support page of our web site Flip-Pal Toolbox 2).
+It is available on the Downloads tab of the Support page of our web site.
+Look for Flip-Pal Toolbox 2.

 If you are not getting good results: